wp-media/adminimize/README.md

 Adminimize makes it easy to remove items from view based on a user’s role.

 ## Other Notes
+### How to, FAQ
+Please visit the [Wiki](https://github.com/bueltge/adminimize/wiki) on the development repository for known problems and his solutions.
+Also we list helpful issues, how tos.

 ### Help with "Your own options"
 See this [entry on the WP community forum](http://wordpress.org/support/topic/328449 "Plugin: Adminimize Help with Your own options (3 posts)") for help with great functions.